How to Challenge Yourself to a No-spend Day, Week or Month

 Editor's note: this blog post was originally written in September 2016 and has been updated for clarity and with the latest information.

-Whether the kids need new back to school gear, you've just paid off your summer holiday, or you simply feel financially drained, sometimes our budgets can take a beating.
+Whether the kids need new back to school gear, you've just paid off your summer holiday, or you simply feel financially drained, sometimes our carefully planned out budgets can take a beating.